mjpuma/FSC-WorldModelers/README.md

 ```

 ### Step 4: Prepare the input data
-Here you need to specify the years for the baseline state of the food system (e.g., yr_range <- 2015:2017) as well as the 1)  list of countries included, 2)  set of crops commodities that will be aggregate for  bilateral trade data, 3)  set of crops commodities that will be aggregate for production data, and 4)  set of crops commodities that will be aggregate for reserves data:
+As part of the FSC model, we have a Scenario Library, which includes Here you need to specify the years for the baseline state of the food system (e.g., yr_range <- 2015:2017) as well as the 1)  list of countries included, 2)  set of crops commodities that will be aggregate for  bilateral trade data, 3)  set of crops commodities that will be aggregate for production data, and 4)  set of crops commodities that will be aggregate for reserves data:
   1) country_list <- read.csv("ancillary/country_list195_2012to2016.csv")
   2) commodities<-read.csv("ancillary/cropcommodity_tradelist.csv")
   3) commodities_prod<-read.csv("ancillary/cropcommodity_prodlist.csv")